 Historically, NHS bodies were required to put in place arrangements to counter fraud and manage security under Secretary of State Directions.
 Provisions introduced under the Health and Social Care Act 2012 mean that such arrangements will now be set out in the NHS standard commissioning contract rather than in Secretary of State Directions.
 Given that the commissioning contract applies to all providers, irrespective of size, the clauses in the contract need to be applicable to providers of all sizes.

-Fraud in the NHS is governed by NHS Protect (previously the NHS Counter Fraud and Security Management Service).
+Fraud in the NHS is governed by the NHS Counter Fraud Authority (previously NHS Protect).
 Any concerns you may have in relation to a potential fraud at the Trust can be directed to our Local Counter Fraud Specialists at the contact details located below.

 How to report Fraud